Koa Santos: Professional

 On February 22, 2022, Santos signed with Major League Soccer club Charlotte FC ahead of their inaugural season.
 On April 17, 2022, Santos was loaned to USL League One club Charlotte Independence and started for the team the same day in a 2–1 win over Northern Colorado Hailstorm.

-Santos joined USL Championship club Loudoun United in January 2023.
+Santos joined Colorado Springs Switchbacks FC on November 29, 2023.

+On April 25, 2025, Santos made the move to fellow USL Championship side Orange County SC.